xenione/swipe-maker/README.md

 relative: gives us the precent(1% 0-1) within the index section.

-In our case we have only one section so we don't have to take care about that. so lets add a nice transition:
+In our case we have only one section so we don't have to take care about that. so lets add a nice transition effect:

     ```java
     @Override